-After a week when much of Surrey suffered in the grip of snow, ice and sub-zero temperatures, 42 local people have helped to raise more than £15,000 for YMCA East Surrey by sleeping rough for a night.
+After a week when much of Surrey suffered in the grip of snow, ice and sub-zero temperatures, 42 local people helped to raise more than £15,000 for YMCA East Surrey by sleeping rough for a night.

-While many closed the door on the wintery weather and huddled in by the fire, a group of brave Challengers joined the charity on Saturday 3 March to help raise the profile of youth homelessness.
+While many closed the door on the wintery weather and huddled in by the fire, a group of brave Challengers joined us on Saturday 3 March to help raise the profile of youth homelessness.
 Their DIY beds for the night were made from cardboard and they slept under the stars at the Merstham Community Hub.

 “We are absolutely delighted at the turnout tonight,” said YMCA Head of Housing, Lee Fabry, at the event.

 “The total raised has just topped £15,000 and money is still coming in.
 These kind donations quite literally will keep local young people off the streets.
 We might be sleeping out tonight in the rain, with just cardboard to protect us, but this is the reality of what our residents face night after night without the support we can offer them.”

 Along with local Councillors, YMCA staff, teams from Raven Housing, Stocksigns and local magazine, RH Uncovered, four residents of YMCA East Surrey’s Hillbrook House in Redhill joined the group overnight.
 Twenty-year-old Dean Hills has been housed and supported by the charity for the past six months.

 “It means a lot to know that people care enough to do something like this,” she said.